 Figure 6 — (Informative) Relationship between Sample and domain features

-Both the Sample and the Domain feature may appear as the feature-of-interest.
+Both the Sample and the domain feature can potentially appear as the feature-of-interest.
 If a Sample feature is involved, it samples a feature of a type defined in a domain model.

-Any Domain object can be a featureOfInterest of an Observation.
+Any domain object can be a featureOfInterest of an Observation.

 The more refined example described in Figure 7 further explains how both Sample and Observation from the OMS model can interact with a domain model.

-In this example, Well, Aquifer and FluidBody are modelled outside the OMS model but:
+In this example, Well, Aquifer and FluidBody are modelled outside the OMS model (in OGC:GWML2) but: